 It’s literally impossible not to think.
 Stop for a second right now and try.
 Within a few seconds, no matter how hard you try to prevent them, thoughts will arise.
 In meditation circles, we call this the “monkey mind.”

 It’s a losing battle to try not to think.
+It's easy to get lost in "monkey mind."

 What meditation is about is actually to recognize and notice that thoughts have arisen.